 The right stuff / Make sure you the right person for the job: get a thorough understanding of the nature of the trip and the participants before accepting, and be honest about your own experience.
 You will be judged against your peers, so if you claim to be a ‘mountain medicine expert’ then you will be expected to perform at that standard.
 The FPHC Guidelines on Medical Provision in the Wilderness give an idea of what competencies will be expected.
 Also, you should be at least as good, if not better than the clients at any outdoor activities you will be undertaking.
 That way you can keep some head-space free for the medical aspects of the trip.

 The deal / Make sure you are clear about the deal you are being offered: are flights, kit, indemnity and expenses in country included?
 Be wary of operators who offer you ’10% off’ off the cost of the trip if you are willing to act as the doctor.
 Often, the cost of kit, indemnity and preparation time will be considerably more than the 10% and may detract from your enjoyment of the expedition.
-Our position in Adventure Medic is that being an expedition medic is a job, and as such should include a salary, in addition to kit and indemnity costs.
-Whatever you choose though, please make sure that you feel adequately compensated for your work.
+Our position in Adventure Medic is that being an expedition medic is a job, with professional risks and responsibilities, and as such should include a salary, in addition to kit and indemnity costs.
+Whatever you choose though, please make sure that you feel protected, and adequately compensated for your work.